Cambridge bank robbery under investigation

 The report came from the branch on Saginaw Parkway and Franklin Boulevard on Tuesday afternoon.

 Details are limited but police confirmed that detectives were headed to the scene around 3:30 p.m.
-Police on scene say they are looking for two suspects who made off with an unknown amount of cash.
+Police on scene said that they are looking for two suspects who made off with an unknown amount of cash.

 There are several schools in the area, but the Waterloo Region District School Board said that nearby Clemen Mills Public School and a nearby YMCA were not in hold and secure.